ten-protocol/go-ten/docs/testnet/essentials.md

 ## ObscuroScan
 - **URL:** [http://testnet.obscuroscan.io/](http://testnet.obscuroscan.io/)

+## Token Faucet
+The token faucet is available on [Discord](https://discord.gg/5qyj3qraaH).
+Full guidance on using the faucet is available [here](../testnet/faucet.md).

 ## Rollup Encryption/Decryption Key
 The symmetric key used to encrypt and decrypt transaction blobs in rollups on the Obscuro Testnet: